jbillcliffe/portfolio2-hypermarket-cheap/README.md

 ***Click this banner to load the website.***

 Hypermarket sweep is a simple to use simulator for shopping.
-Preferrably on your own, especially not your kids.
+Preferably on your own, especially not your kids.
 Gail Hinton is the manager of this store and she looks forward to welcoming you to her store in Wales.
 "When you see the sheep, that's Hypermarket Cheap!" - Gail